BlockDevsUnited/Whitepaper/README.md

 Meetups, Mentorships and Bounties are the three pillars of our organization.
 The meetups bring together developers of varying technical skill to learn, share and develop technical skills.
 Our mentorship programs aim to provide an advancing path for developers to earn a living in the space.
-The bounty platform provides an interface for our developers to tackle new problems in the space and earn at the same time.
+The bounty platform provides an interface for our developers to tackle new problems and earn at the same time.

-In order to vitalize and motivate a new resource of the developer economy, we have created a cryptocurrency called Devcash (DEV).
-BDU aspires to be a benchmark towards the emergence of organizations founded on Decentralized Autonomous Cooperation (DAC).
-To contribute to this new economy of developers, we created Devcash (DEV), which is to be used to support the growth of BDU.
-However geographically distributed we may be, together in our ambitions we are united.

 Blockchain Developers United(BDU) began with a single Meetup Group in Toronto, Canada, which focused on providing hands-on workshops on programming blockchain applications.
 The first meetup